 Strategic Priorities Contribution How our strategic priorities influence the way we work 8 Be an inclusive and equitable city which puts people at the centre of developing our city and district, prioritising wellbeing, accessibility, and connection.
 Building community resilience comes from a sustained effort of consistently engaging with communities.
 Having a readily available (to the public) and well-resourced team of professionals that can guide communities in planning for uncertain futures will be an asset to the city and will improve visibility both for Council and CDEM.
 This activity works collaboratively with Council's Community Development Activity to link the entire Council organisation in boosting community resilience from readiness, response and recovery.
-Champion Ōtautahi-Christchurch and collaborate to build our role as a leading New Zealand city.
-Being seen as a community that responds quickly and effectively to emergency situations enhances our reputation as a great place to live, visit and do business.
+Champion Ōtautahi-Christchurch and collaborate to build our role as a leading New Zealand city. • Being seen as a community that responds quickly and effectively to emergency situations enhances our reputation as a great place to live, visit and do business.
 Build trust and confidence in the Council through meaningful partnerships and communication, listening to and working with residents.
 Engaging with communities so they are prepared for future emergency events is a critical aspect of the CDEM Activity.
 This activity works towards building community resilience and provides opportunities for residents to connect and to contribute to planning for their area.
 This activity reassures, supports and provides essential assistance when communities are at their most vulnerable.
-(G) Reduce emissions as a Council and as a city, and invest in adaptation and resilience, leading a city-wide response to climate change while protecting our indigenous biodiversity, water bodies and tree canopy.
-Responding to climate change will be an increasingly important consideration for the CDEM activity as the effects of climate change become more pronounced.
-As we encounter more extreme weather events our communities will be more exposed to frequent flooding, sea level rise, increased drought, and a heightened risk of fires. § Manage ratepayers' money wisely, delivering quality core services to the whole community and addressing the issues that are important to our residents.
+Reduce emissions as a Council and as a city, and invest in adaptation and resilience, leading a city-wide response to climate change while protecting our indigenous biodiversity, water bodies and tree canopy. • Responding to climate change will be an increasingly important consideration for the CDEM activity as the effects of climate change become more pronounced.
+As we encounter more extreme weather events our communities will be more exposed to frequent flooding, sea level rise, increased drought, and a heightened risk of fires. \$ Manage ratepayers' money wisely, delivering quality core services to the whole community and addressing the issues that are important to our residents.
 Investment in equipment and technology such as tsunami warning systems, emergency alerting capabilities, communications equipment and response vehicles enables our CDEM capability to be flexible, adaptable, and ready to respond at a moment's notice, thereby providing our community with cost-effective services that reduce the financial impact on the community.
-Actively balance the needs of today's residents with the needs of future generations, with the aim of leaving no one behind.
-Actively involving long term recovery planning in the readiness and response activities of large-scale events. ontribution - what this means to to a data a second This activity strongly supports the Council's contribution to achieving this community out utcome - we measure our impact with specific levels of service unity outcome - we measure our impact with specific levels of service for some elements come - we measure our impact with specific levels of service if practicable e - it's not cost-effective to measure our impact
+Actively balance the needs of today's residents with the needs of future generations, with the aim of leaving no one behind. • Actively involving long term recovery planning in the readiness and response activities of large-scale events. ontribution - what this means utcome - we measure our impact with specific levels of service ××× - nity outcome - we measure our impact with specific levels of service for some elements come - we measure our impact with specific levels of service if practicable This activity may provide incidental support to achieving -